 Prague Opened the Door to Chinese Influence.
-Now It May Need to Change Course
+Now It May Need to Change Course.

 Report

 Prague Opened the Door to Chinese Influence.
-Now It May Need to Change Course
+Now It May Need to Change Course.

 The fall of a shadowy Chinese oil magnate may bring a reckoning to cozy Czech-Chinese relations.